jeremyrayjewell/cyber_journal/writeups/overthewire/bandit05.md

                      └── spaces file3
 </pre>

 We can see this structure by porforming a quick recursive dump with `ls -R`.
 That is a total of 120 possible password locations.
 Compared to bandit4, manual searching is much less of an option now.
-Insted of just being human-readable, this time we are told that it must also fit the following additional criteria: *exactly 133 bytes*, *non-executable*.
+Instead of just being human-readable, this time we are told that it must also fit the following additional criteria: *exactly 133 bytes*, *non-executable*.

-This time we will have to rely on the filesystem's metadata, and as the file structure contains files buried in different subdirectories we will necessarily need to search *recursively*.
+This time we will have to rely on more of the filesystem's metadata, and as the file structure contains files buried in different subdirectories we will necessarily need to search *recursively*.
 The `find` utility we used last time is recursive, but we will need more options.
 Running `find ./inhere -type f -exec file {} \; | grep 'text'` as before returns 118 items (which we can observe by piping to `wc -l`), a very poor reduction.

 If we enter `man find` and either use `/` + `executable` to search or navigate to the `TESTS` section, we see the following regarding the option `-executable`: